ivesma/AzPipelineDocWriter/README.md

 # AzPipelineDocWriter
-A PowerShell module to facilitate
+A PowerShell module to facilitate creating documentation from parsing YAML Pipelines